tnear/linux/hier-etc.md

 System-wide configuration files, often editable in a text editor.

 ## `/etc/fstab`
 File Systems TABle.
-Used by 'mount'.
+Used by `mount`.

 ## `/etc/groups`
 A group file which defines teh groups on a system.